 Nash retired from music in 2012, and sadly died on 10 May 2014.
 It was an honour to play with him - at his best he was a generous and talented musician, happy to share the stage with a few nobodies (that was us) and bring us up to his level.
 His website and music live on - go HERE for both.

 Anyway, long before I met him, the story goes that Gary Numan came across Nash playing at The Edge club in early 1980 and immediately invited him to support him on his tour of Canada and North America - which started in Toronto on 18 February.
-I can’t say definitively this is that same gig, but being a few days before, I guess there’s a good chance.
+I can’t say definitively this is that same gig - Nash was playing several nights at the same venue that week - but who knows?
+We'll probably never know for sure.

-This show, featuring several rare tracks and early versions, was apparently an FM recording but was very tinny and thin sounding if it was.
+This show, featuring several rare tracks and early versions, was apparently an FM recording broadcast on local radio at the time but was very tinny and thin sounding if it was.
 I spent a lot of time EQing this to bring out the bass and drum machines a bit, while keeping the trademark mandolin and vocals to the fore.
 I hope you agree it’s an improvement.

 This show is dedicated to Nash, and to those who knew him and called him a friend.
 I hope they enjoy this and approve of what I've done.
 And hopefully there will be 1 or 2 more in the near future.

-The show is available for download for free HERE as 1 MP3 file.
 Or, if you would like to have separate tagged MP3s, or even lossless files in FLAC format, head on over to the Donations tab to see how you can obtain these for a very small donation towards the site costs.
+Either way - enjoy this new version.
+And, as Nash would say - "listen in safety".

 Next in Line